ddrscott/s3_index/README.md

 |1|README.md|README.md|text/plain|58f96630cec6e641fcb440abde5d1f11|1334|https://example.s3.amazonaws.com/README.md|example|2016-11-10 10:11:42.871147|2016-11-10 10:11:42.871147|
 |2|/data/images/avatar.png|avatar.png|image/png|9a84d4c8fdf5a74cacba47346602a38e|35|https://example.s3.amazonaws.com/data/images/avatar.png|example|2016-11-10 20:52:46.011296|2016-11-10 20:53:22.884595|

-We also provide a simple ActiveRecord helper which provides an `s3_index_accessor :data` to quickly attach data to an existing ActiveRecord.
+We also provide a simple ActiveRecord helper to quickly attach data to an existing ActiveRecord model.
-The feature is similar to Paperclip, CarrierWave and others, but with this gem we maintain a separate table that reflects what's stored on S3.
+The feature is similar to Paperclip, CarrierWave, and others, but with this gem we maintain a separate table that reflects what's stored on S3.

-The benefits of the `s3_index` table is fast querying and analytics around S3 object utilization.
+The benefits of the `s3_index` table are fast querying and analytics around S3 object utilization.
 The table also keeps track of the data's origin for other auditing needs.